humamfauzi/humamfauzi.github.io/_posts/2019-09-22-julia-notes-en.md

 ---
 layout: post
 title: Julia Notes and Reference
-category: CompSci
+categories: [en, CompSci]
 tags: [julia, reference]
 description: Semi-complete and quick reference guide to Julia
 ---

 This is a reference and tips page for Julia
 Will update periodically
+Indonesia version can be found [here]({% post_url 2019-09-22-julia-notes-id %})

 ### Filter an array
 We have array of numbers `a` with zeros in it.
 We want to remove the zeros.